blascone/AwsSoilSensor/README.md

 # AwsSoilSensor
-retrieves values from the soil sensor and send them it to AWS IOT
+Runs the soil moisture sensor and send the measurements to the AWS IOT platform.

 ## Get Started
 ### Prerequisites